 Your bed sheets collect gross particles

 Some of the 500 million cells we shed daily, along with our perspiration, pollen, pet dander, fungi, and mold, are all snuggling in bed with us at night.
-That’s part of the reason why you should never sit on your bed with outside clothes.
 Your sheets also accumulate oil, sweat, dirt, and makeup, according to Joshua Zeichner, MD, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
 “Not washing your sheets regularly puts all of this in close contact with your skin for several hours at a time while you sleep,” he says.
 “This can lead to a variety of problems ranging from skin irritation to acne to possibly even infections in a worst-case scenario.”
 Generally speaking, Dr. Zeichner recommends washing your sheets once per week, or more if there is any visible spoiling.
 In addition, there are also plenty of items in your bedroom you really should have replaced by now.

 Some people need to wash their sheets more often

 There are exceptions to the once-a-week bed sheet cleaning rule, according to Raman Madan, MD, the director of cosmetic dermatology at Northwell Health and assistant clinical professor at Zucker School of Medicine at Hofstra/Northwell.
 People who should wash their sheets more often are those who are sick, who sleep nude, and who go to bed without showering after a workout or being outside for a long time, according to Dr. Madan.
 “You can introduce many germs and allergens to your sheets which are not going anywhere without being washed,” he says.